-The Cooper Discoverer AT3 is a rugged all-terrain tire which is just as comfortable scrambling over rocks as it is rolling through suburbia or cruising along highways.
+The Cooper Discoverer AT3 is a rugged all-terrain tire that is just as comfortable scrambling over rocks as it is rolling through suburbia or cruising along highways.

 Unlike most off-road tires it manages to offer improved fuel economy and a quiet comfortable ride!

-It achieves this by using a special type of compound tread combined with construction techniques which reduce tire heat and friction.
-The end result is (according to the manufacturer) a 2% improvement in fuel economy compared to tires which don’t use this technology - this is very impressive to say the least.
+It achieves this by using a special type of compound tread combined with construction techniques that reduce tire heat and friction.
+The end result is (according to the manufacturer) a 2% improvement in fuel economy compared to tires that don’t use this technology - this is very impressive, to say the least.

-Fuel efficient tires are always quiet tires as they focus on avoiding energy waste part of which involves minimising the energy wasted as sound.
+Fuel efficient tires are always low noise as they focus on avoiding energy waste part of which involves minimizing the energy wasted as sound.